Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Application to a COVID-19 vaccine efficacy trial

-The goal is, for each antibody biomarker, to study the association between the Day~22 antibody level and COVID-19 cumulative incidence through several time points while accounting for baseline covariates.
-The follow-up of participants was right-censored by loss to follow-up and by outside vaccination with a non-study vaccine (typically mRNA vaccination), which boosts the antibody marker levels not due to the recombinant protein vaccination in the trial.
-The Day~43 antibody data can predict outside vaccination.
-Therefore, we also need to account for potential informative censoring due to the Day~43 antibody level.
-Put in the notations in this paper, $K=2$, the time origin $t_1$ is the Day~22 visit, $t_2$ is the Day~43 visit, $W=L_1$ consists of baseline covariates, treatment arm (vaccine vs. placebo) and Day~22 post-treatment antibody level, and $L_2$ consists of Day~43 antibody level.
+Put in the notation in this paper, $K=2$, the time origin $t_1=0$ is the Day~22 visit, $t_2$ corresponds to measuring covariates at the Day~43 visit, $W=L_1$ consists of baseline covariates, treatment arm (vaccine vs. placebo) and Day~22 post-treatment antibody level, and $L_2$ consists of Day~43 antibody level.
 In the original analysis, COVID-19 endpoints within 6 days of the Day~43 visit may have been caused by SARS-CoV-2 infections before the Day~43 visit, which could perturb the Day~43 marker values, such that these endpoints were excluded from the analysis.
+Therefore, in this analysis, we set $t_2=43+6-22=27$ days to correspond to 6 days after the Day~43 visit and include these endpoints.